nokia/SReXperts/docs/nos/sros/beginner/nos-sros-activity-29.md

         *(pr)[/configure]
         A:admin@g4-pe2# validate
         ```

     If validation passes, commit with a descriptive comment.

-    !!! example "commit"
+    ??? example "commit"
         ```
         *(pr)[/configure]
-        A:admin@g4-pe2# commit comment "Modified BGP neighbor keepalive and local-preference"
+        A:admin@g4-pe2# commit comment "Modified BGP neighbor keepalive and hold-time"
         ```

     You will notice that an optional `comment` parameter has been added to `commit` which allows you to provide some meaningful description of what you did for subsequent troubleshooting and audit purposes.
 This is optional, but recommended.

     After a successful commit, the `*` disappears from the prompt, confirming the running configuration now matches the candidate.

     You can also run the `compare` command to validate that there are no outstanding changes/differences between the running and candidate configuration datastores.
 The output should be empty now.

 5. **Discard unwanted changes**

     If you want to undo a specific change without discarding everything, use the `discard` command with a path.
 For example, to discard only the BGP changes.

-    !!! example "discard a specific change"
+    ??? example "discard a specific change"
         ``` bash
         *(pr)[/configure system]
         A:admin@g4-pe2# discard /configure router bgp